-- (iv) chimneys may project into the setback by up to 0.6m provided that the chimney measures no more than 1.2m parallel to the nearest internal boundary.
-Only one chimney is permitted on each setback of each building; and - (v) no part of any balcony or window which is located within a setback shall be higher than 3m above ground level. - (d) In the Low Density Residential Zone no setback is required from an internal boundary where buildings share a common wall on that internal boundary. - (e) Where two or more buildings are located on a single lot within the High Density Residential Zone, the mutual setback requirements will apply as if an internal boundary exists to separate the buildings.
-The setback distance between buildings shall be measured at ground level and/or above ground level but shall not include underground structures provided no below-ground level building or structure within the setback is visible from the ground level.
+- (iii) porches and steps up to 0.6m into a setback; provided they measure no more than 2m parallel to the nearest internal boundary and provided that the floor level of any such porch or the top of any steps shall be no higher than 1m above ground level.
+Only one such porch or set of steps is permitted on each setback of each building; and - (iv) chimneys may project into the setback by up to 0.6m provided that the chimney measures no more than 1.2m parallel to the nearest internal boundary.
+Only one chimney is permitted on each setback of each building; and - (v) no part of any balcony or window which is located within a setback shall be higher than 3m above ground level. - (d) In the Low Density Residential Zone Nno setback is required from an internal boundary where buildings share a common wall on that internal boundary. - (e) Where two or more buildings are located on a single lot within the High Density Residential Zone, the mutual setback requirements will apply as if an internal boundary exists to separate the buildings.
+The setback distance between buildings shall be measured at ground level and/or above ground level but shall not include underground structures provided no below-ground level building or structure within the setback is visible from the ground level. \8 iv Access vi Continuous Building Length in the Low Density Residential Zone

-iv Access